Blosc/c-blosc2/ANNOUNCE.md

 https://github.com/Blosc/c-blosc2

-Blosc is distributed using the BSD license, see LICENSES/BLOSC2.txt for details.
+Blosc is distributed using the BSD license, see LICENSE.txt for details.

 ## Mailing list